Hinduism in France: Migration 1947-present

-Hindu immigration to France was catalyzed by Indian Independence in 1947.
-In 1971, Hindu Bengalis began migrating to France.
-By 1975, nearly 60,000 Indians, 40% of which were Hindu, had migrated from Pondicherry to France.
-Mauritians also began migrating to France for work and education after gaining independence.
-There are now approximately 60,000 Mauritians in France, primarily made up of Hindus and Muslims, and most of them settling in Paris.
+Hindu immigration to metropolitan France accelerated following Indian independence in 1947.
+One early postwar group came from the former French settlements of Pondicherry and Karikal.
+After the decolonisation of French India, several thousand Tamil families acquired French nationality.
+Mauritians also began migrating for work and education following Mauritian independence in 1968.
+There are now approximately 60,000 Mauritians in France, primarily Hindus and Muslims, most of them settled in the Paris region.